How to Clean Your Sunglasses: the Do's and Don'ts

 You need eye protection, so don’t leave them behind.
 With this guide to how to clean sunglasses, you can take your shades from grimy to shiny in no time.

-How to clean sunglasses: Don’t use chemical lens cleaners
+Don’t use chemical lens cleaners

 The first, critical step of lens cleaning is getting off all the gunk and build-up.
 Your instinct may be to grab the lens cleaner but think twice about it.
 Many lens cleansers are made of harsh chemicals, like ammonia, which can do damage to the protective coating on your lenses.
 Even worse, these chemicals can be bad for your health and the environment.